radareorg/radare2-book/introduction/getting_radare.md

 ### Helper Scripts

-Take a look at the sys/* scripts, those are used to automatize stuff related to syncing, building and installing r2 and its bindings.
+Take a look at the sys/* scripts, those are used to automate stuff related to syncing, building and installing r2 and its bindings.

 The most important one is sys/install.sh.
 It will pull, clean, build and symstall r2 system wide.